-- Chesapeake Bay Preservation Ordinance protects local streams and the Bay from pollution due to land use and development.
+- Chesapeake Bay Preservation Ordinance (Chapter 118 of the County Code) protects local streams and the Bay from pollution due to land use and development.

-- Public Facilities Manual sets forth the guidelines which govern the design of all new public facilities serving new development.
+- Public Facilities Manual sets forth the regulations that govern the design of all new public facilities serving new development.

 - Virginia Department of Transportation Secondary Street Acceptance Requirements establish requirements that newly constructed streets will need to meet to be accepted into the secondary system of state highways.